lupyuen/lupyuen.github.io/src/display3.md

 295c0010: 00000000 00000000 00000000 00000000  ................
 ```

-We need more tweaks, for the Clock and Reset Signals...
+We need more mods, for the Clock and Reset Signals...

 ![JH7110 Clock Structure](https://lupyuen.github.io/images/display3-clock.png)